Performing a bench press with bands will help you break through any strength plateau you have hit.

 The Speed of your bench press and force development will increase when you bench press with bands.
 The bands help to push through sticking points by increasing the load on the way up.

-Bands accommodate for the fact that you are the weakest at the lowest point of the bench press as they provide less resistance when there is less tension on them.
+Bands accommodate that you are the weakest at the lowest point of the bench press as they provide less resistance when there is less tension on them.

 Working around sticking points is another benefit of adding bands to your barbells for your bench press.